dashakrolik/guess-lego-set-game/README.md

-# LEGO Set Guessing Game – Frontend
+# LEGO Set Guessing Game

-A fun and interactive LEGO set guessing game built with Vue 3 + Vite.
+A fun and interactive LEGO set guessing game built with Vue 3 + Vite on the frontend and Python and FastAPI on the backend.
 The game displays a LEGO set image along with some metadata, and the user has to guess the set name.

 ## What the game looks like <3